John Stoffolano: Career

-Stoffolano spent several sabbatical leaves in research laboratories in different countries and spent a sabbatical in London at the Pest Oversea Research Locust Laboratory researching feeding behavior of locusts with Reginald Chapman.
-During his studies of the fly crop, he became the first to show that the crop was more than just a storage organ of flies, but was involved in many more important functions, such as serving as a vehicle for important pathogens of both humans and domestic animals and regulation of blood sugar levels in flies.
-While at the Univ. of Mass., Stoffolano extended his research to understanding more about the behavior and blood feeding of the greenhead horsefly, Tabanus nigrovittatus, which is a constant nuisance along the Atlantic Coast.
-His extensive studies on this fly earned him the title Lord of the Flies and he was featured in an article in Yankee Magazine (2013).
-With one of his students, they were the first to demonstrate that what was originally thought of as one species of greenhead was really two, which was based on egg laying behavioral differences.
-In 1995, with a group of colleagues they discovered a new hormone in flies, which was JHIII.
+Stoffolano spent several sabbatical leaves in research laboratories in different countries and spent a sabbatical in London at the Pest Oversea Research Locust Laboratory, researching the feeding behavior of locusts with Reginald Chapman.
+During his studies of the fly crop, he became the first to show that the crop was more than just a storage organ for flies but was involved in many more important functions, such as serving as a vehicle for important pathogens of both humans and domestic animals and regulating blood sugar levels in flies.
+While at the University of Massachusetts, Stoffolano extended his research to understanding more about the behavior and blood feeding of the greenhead horsefly, Tabanus nigrovittatus, which is a constant nuisance along the Atlantic Coast.
+His extensive studies on this fly earned him the title Lord of the Flies, and he was featured in an article in Yankee Magazine (2013).
+With one of his students, they were the first to demonstrate that what was originally thought of as one species of greenhead was really two, which was based on egg-laying behavioral differences.
+In 1995, with a group of colleagues, they discovered a new hormone in flies, which was JHIII.
 His interest in fly anatomy resulted in the important discovery that the cuticular abdominal placques on certain adult Diptera were key to the evolution of specific dipterous groups.

-Stoffolano was involved in organizing the first workshop on education for the Entomological Society of America, following which the society created a new section in education.
-In 1978, he received the distinguished teaching award from the Entomological Society of American.
-During his time at UMass., he taught Insect Biology, Using Insects in the Classroom, Insect Physiology, Insect Behavior, and an honors course (The Impact of Insects on Human Culture).
-Stoffolano was the first faculty member of the University of Massachusetts system to offer a course via distance learning where he had 200 elementary school teachers from numerous states taking the course online via PicTel and Massachusetts Corporation for Educational Telecommunications.
+Stoffolano was involved in organizing the first workshop on education for the Entomological Society of America, following which the society created a new section on education.
+In 1978, he received the distinguished teaching award from the Entomological Society of America.
+During his time at the University of Massachusetts, he taught Insect Biology, Using Insects in the Classroom, Insect Physiology, Insect Behavior, and an honors course (The Impact of Insects on Human Culture).
+Stoffolano was the first faculty member of the University of Massachusetts system to offer a course via distance learning, with 200 elementary school teachers from numerous states taking the course online via PicTel and the Massachusetts Corporation for Educational Telecommunications.
 He continued to extend his research interest by taking sabbaticals at various international laboratories and establishing collaborative research.
-During his career, he was responsible for research demonstrating that adult house flies could vector stored pathogens in their diverticulated crop for diseases such as cholera, trachoma, ORF virus, Escherichia coli.
-In his book Tonino, Stoffolano became the first to produce the lineage of Grillo parlante or the talking cricket in Carlo Collodi’s most famous book, The Adventures of Pinocchio.
-During his 2010 sabbatical, Stoffolano with his wife Susan travelled around the world visiting various countries and doing research in South Africa with the specialist on adipokinetic hormones in insects, Gerd Gade.
-As a result of this experience, he published the first paper showing the positive response of the adipokinetic hormone had on crop contractions of a fly.
+During his career, he was responsible for research demonstrating that adult houseflies could vector-store pathogens in their diverticulated crop for diseases such as cholera, trachoma, the ORF virus, and Escherichia coli.
+In his book Tonino, Stoffolano became the first to produce the lineage of Grillo parlante, or the talking cricket in Carlo Collodi's most famous book, The Adventures of Pinocchio.
+During his 2010 sabbatical, Stoffolano and his wife Susan traveled around the world, visiting various countries and doing research in South Africa with the specialist on adipokinetic hormones in insects, Gerd Gade.
+As a result of this experience, he published the first paper showing the positive response the adipokinetic hormone had on crop contractions in a fly.